 Cool macarons complete and then remove the shells from the parchment paper.
 (Don't remove the shells while warm, you may risk breaking the shells, or the bottom might get stuck to the baking surface.

 Make Buttercream Filling

-in a medium bowl, beat the egg yolks slightly with a whisk and add the sugar and Spicewalla Mexican Hot Chocolate.
+in a medium bowl, beat the egg yolks slightly with a whisk and add the sugar and Spicewalla Gingerbread spice.
 Continue to whisk until the mixture is pale and sugar is mostly dissolved.
 Stir in the milk.
 Transfer the egg yolk mixture into a small saucepan and heat over low heat, stirring frequently.
 Continue to cook until it’s thick like pudding, about 5 minutes.
 Transfer the mixture back to the bowl and bring it to room temperature.
 Stir in the butter in three batches.
 Add vanilla extract and continue to mix until smooth.
 Transfer the buttercream into a pastry bag with round tip.

 pair the macaron shells by size and arrange them on a wire rack.
 Line them up so that bottom shells are upside down.